mercadopago/devsite-docs/guides/additional-content/metrics/integration-metrics.en.md

 # Integration metrics

-Certified members of the Mercado Pago's partner program, the [&lt;dev>program](https://www.mercadopago.com/developers/en/developer-program), can identify their Checkout Pro integrations to gain access to [program benefits](https://www.mercadopago.com.br/developers/pt/developer-program#dev-program-benefits) **whether these integrations are old or new**.
+Certified members of the Mercado Pago's partner program, the [&lt;dev>program](https://www.mercadopago.com/developers/en/developer-program), can identify their integrations to gain access to [program benefits](https://www.mercadopago.com.br/developers/pt/developer-program#dev-program-benefits) **whether these integrations are old or new**.
 Therefore, do not forget to include your credentials in all the integrations you carry out.

 > NOTE
 >